smarty-php/smarty/docs/philosophy.md

 application programmer and the template designer play different roles, or in most cases are not the same person.

-For example, let\'s say you are creating a web page that is displaying a newspaper article.
+For example, let's say you are creating a web page that is displaying a newspaper article.

 -   The article `$headline`, `$tagline`, `$author` and `$body` are